 Keeping your fridge cold when driving is a common question.
-If you read the owner’s manual, many will say to shut it off or run it on 12 volts.
-Personally, after speaking with many people who RV, myself included the typical solution for many Experienced RVers is to keep their RV fridge cold is to leave it on propane while they are driving after they have cooled the fridge down at home while it has been plugged into 110 AC for at least 4 hrs, but more typically 24 hrs, then loading cold food into the fridge and finally turning the Fridge to run on propane (lp).
-For you, you can choose to run it on 12 volts, Lp or just turn it off while driving to your destination if you are concerned.
+The typical solution for many Experienced RVers is to keep their RV fridge cold is to leave it on propane while they are driving after they have cooled the fridge down at home while it has been plugged into 110 AC for at least 4 hrs, but more typically 24 hrs, then loading cold food into the fridge and finally turning the Fridge to run on propane (lp).
+If you feel uncomfortable with that option you can always choose to drive with it off, as food in your RV fridge stays cold for up to 8 hrs.
+After doing some research in reading RV fridge manuals from Dometic and Norcold, as well as reading the National Fire Protection Associations report on Fire Damage and Loss Assessment of Recreational vehicles (RV’s), I feel that running your fridge on propane is acceptable risk.
+According to the NFPA report, the bigger risk is a malfunction of the fridge, though it is relatively small.

 What Is The Fastest Way To Cool Your RV Fridge?

 The typical RV fridge has two or three ways to keep it cool.
-Of the 3 methods, Propane is the fastest and most efficient way to cool your RV fridge, which could be achieve in as little as 3 to 4 hrs.
-So, when I am camping at a campground that offers AC power, I always choose AC power over propane, since it’s paid for.
-Running an RV fridge on 12-volts may never cool it to as cold as 120-volt or propane.
+Of the 3 methods, Propane is the fastest and most efficient way to cool your absorption RV fridge, which could be achieve in as little as 3 to 4 hrs.
+So, when I am camping at a campground that offers AC power, I always choose shore power over propane, since it’s paid for.
+Running an RV fridge on 12-volts may never cool it to as cold as AC power or propane.

 How Cold Should Your RV fridge Be?